Skellig Michael monastery

 In the first centuries monks lived here austere life, secluded from the small joys and worries of the mainland.
 This early medieval tradition of hermits was popular also elsewhere – people deliberately withdrew from civilization in order to find union with God.

 But the monastery was not isolated.
 It is known that the monastery was attacked by the Norse in 823.
 They pillaged the site, it is known that the possible abbot of the monastery – Etgal – was captured and died soon after.
 Monastery was attacked at least one more time.

 Around 950 AD here was built a stone church – Saint Michael’s Church.

 In the late 13th – early 14th century monks moved over to the nearby Ballinskelligs monastery – at first only in winter but then altogether.
-Nevertheless Skellig Michael was seen as an important and sacred place, pilgrims came here often and monks from Ballinskelligs continued to maintain the buildings on the island.
+Nevertheless, Skellig Michael was seen as an important and sacred place, pilgrims came here often and monks from Ballinskelligs continued to maintain the buildings on the island.

 The monastery of Skellig Michael has one of the most extreme locations for a medieval Christian monastery.

 It is perched on the high cliffs of the enormous rock – Skellig Michael island.
-This small island (21.9 ha) basically is a steep pyramid which towers above the ocean some 12 km from the coast of Ireland.
+This small island (21.9 ha) basically is a steep pyramid that towers above the ocean some 12 km from the coast of Ireland.
 This isolation has helped also to preserve the unique heritage of this site.

-Buildings of monastery are located on narrow, artificially built terraces approximately 180 m above the sea level.
+Buildings of the monastery are located on narrow, artificially built terraces approximately 180 m above the sea level.

 These structures can be accessed by three long stone ladders, ascending from three different landing places located around the island in order to allow landing on the island at different weather conditions.
-These steps are recently built but at some places can be seen also much older steps.
+These steps are recently built but in some places can be seen also much older steps.